ef10007/Holiday_Vibes/README.md

 * JQuery

 By using functions such as hover, on click, an interactive user interface/experience will be implemented by showing details on the selected day.
 Navbar on the top and 'My list' on the bottom-left/ sticky(float), will be having toggle function.
+(17th.Mar.2019: Also will consider to use 'Handlebars' and Vue.js)

 * MDBootstrap